gitsumhubs/decluttarr-enhanced/README.md

 How to run this:
 -   There are two ways how to run decluttarr.
 -   Either, decluttarr is run as local script (run main.py) and settings are maintained in a config.yaml
--   Alternatively, delcuttarr is run as docker image.
+-   Alternatively, decluttarr is run as docker image.
 Here, either all settings can either be configured via docker-compose, or alternatively also the config.yaml is used
 -   Check out [Getting started](#getting-started)